nikolaymatrosov/sls-rosetta/examples/go/hello/README.md

 ## Description

 This repository contains code of serverless function written in Go that is deployed to Yandex Cloud.
-It stands behind the API Gateway and is triggered by HTTP requests.
-In this example, the function returns takes a string `name` parametrs from the request body and returns it back.
+The function is made public and can be triggered by HTTP requests.
+In this example, the function takes name from query parameters and returns it back.

 ## Prerequisites